selena

 @selix

-Frugality is a virtue.
-The art of doing more with less, making sharp trade-offs, and keeping waste at bay so the good stuff – innovation, growth, maybe even a little joy – has room to thrive.
-Any engineer worth their salt knows the power of an elegant, efficient solution.
-A few well-placed optimizations can turn a sluggish system into a rocket.
+Frugality is a virtue: do more with less, make sharp trade-offs, and keep waste out of the way so the good stuff – innovation, growth, maybe even a little joy – has room to ship.
+Engineers know a couple of well-placed optimizations can turn a sluggish system into something you actually want to use.

 The Many Faces of Frupidity in Engineering